Media Contact 07985 780204

 Making your defence

 Being denied contact with colleagues and the workplace, is not only an infringement of your human rights, it also makes producing a defence extremely difficult.
-Craig has identified the illegalities of what the Department of Health is doing, breaking the Employment Law of 2002 by , breaching human rights – eg to a fair trial - to name just two.
+Craig has identified the illegalities of what the Department of Health is doing, breaking the Employment Law of 2002 by , breaching human rights – eg to a fair trial – to name just two.
 I remind you that he has produced the proformas you can use as you now try and defend yourself.
-Please see the HELP section for the documents.

 People have no idea of the devastation suspension causes to individuals.
 His or her energies are now spent producing a defence when no access to colleagues or work is allowed, trying to gain the support of the union rep who may or may not believe they are innocent, and reading policies and documents to discover what should be happening.
 The trusts are so corrupt that the investigation and disciplinary hearings will be a farce and the staff member may be found guilty in some way, even dismissed.
 Public money will be used by the organisation to employ solicitors for an employment tribunal and they will probably settle out of court with some undisclosed sum on the eve of the hearing.
-The Care Quality Commission

 Looking after yourself